Understanding Anxious Attachment

 How are patterns of attachment supported by the critical inner voice?

-The pessimistic beliefs and expectations associated with adult attachment patterns are regulated by destructive thoughts or critical inner voices about oneself, others, and the world in general.
+The pessimistic beliefs and expectations associated with adult attachment patterns are reinforced by destructive thoughts or critical inner voices about oneself, others, and the world in general.
 These critical voices strongly influence a person’s style of relating in an intimate relationship.
 People with a preoccupied adult attachment have “voices” that support their beliefs that the world is an emotionally unreliable place filled with uncertainty and the potential loss of those they love.
 Examples of their voice attacks are, “It’s obvious that he/she is losing interest in you.”
 “Why isn’t he/she more affectionate?”
 “He/she always has an excuse for not wanting to make love.”
 “You’re so needy and dependent.
 No wonder she(he) doesn’t like you.”
 “He/she doesn’t love you as much as you love him/her.”

 How can a person transform an anxious attachment into a secure one?